Anatomy of a Truly Rock Solid Loft Bed

 Form follows function.
 In designing our loft bed units, the absolute priority is to ensure that every model is as

 structurally sound as possible.
-Throughout the design process, however, I also considered the
+Throughout the design process, however, I also considered the ergonomics

-of each design.
+and versatility of each design.
 A loft bed is not just an elevated platform for your mattress.
 It’s a piece of

 furniture that you live on and keep in your most personal living quarters.
 It needs to fit your living space,